allenai/allennlp/CONTRIBUTING.md

         make typecheck

     We also strive to maintain high test coverage, so most contributions should include additions to [the unit tests](https://github.com/allenai/allennlp/tree/master/tests).
-These tests are ran with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.
+These tests are run with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.

     For example, if you've fixed a bug in `allennlp/nn/util.py`, you can run the tests specific to that module with